Please write “MusicWorks”

 CKYO believes every young person with outstanding musical ability and a willingness to work hard should be given the opportunity to develop that skill.
 The purpose of CKYO is to foster, in cooperation with public and private schools, quality musical opportunities for talented young musicians in the Central Kentucky region and to provide affordable, family-friendly concerts to the community.

 Anna Hess is the program director for North Limestone MusicWorks, the newest, youngest ensemble of the CKYO, and the first El Sistema-inspired program in Kentucky.
 Anna holds degrees from the University of Kentucky in violin performance and music education and is an active performer and teacher in the Lexington region.
-An avid performer in the community, Anna is an independent contractor with the Lexington Philharmonic, a quartet member on the Woodsongs Radio Show, and was Principal with the UK Symphony Orchestra during their recent tour of China.
+An avid performer in the community, Anna is an independent contractor with the Lexington Philharmonic, a violinist in the Volare String Quartet, and was Principal with the UK Symphony Orchestra during their recent tour of China.

 Growing up in a musical household, Anna was fortunate to begin her study of the violin at an early age, and her focus in recent years has been to share her passion for music with the youth of the region, first as an orchestra teacher in the Montgomery County public school system and most recently as a teaching artist and program director for North Limestone MusicWorks.
 In addition to her work with CKYO, Anna maintains a private violin studio and is a teacher with the Central Music Academy.